-I am a clinical psychologist in Birmingham, Michigan in the metro Detroit area, and Cheboygan, Michigan in Northern Michigan, focusing on the treatment of mental health and substance abuse disorders.
+I am a clinical psychologist focusing on the treatment of mental health and substance abuse disorders.
+I am located in Birmingham, Michigan in the metro Detroit area, and Cheboygan, Michigan in Northern Michigan.
+I conduct the majority of my individual therapy sessions via Zoom.

 My work includes the treatment of anxiety and depressive disorders, and substance and other abuse and dependence.
 Having worked in the expertise area of dual diagnosis for over 29 years, I understand the importance of providing clients with an accurate diagnosis and treatment plan, and utilizing state of the art, clinically proven, empirically based treatment methods.
 Other conditions that occur with people who may benefit from individual therapy include…